Pulsar security overview

-Apache Pulsar is the central message bus for a business.
-It is frequently used to store mission-critical data, and therefore enabling security features are crucial.
+As the central message bus for a business, Apache Pulsar is frequently used for storing mission-critical data.
+Therefore, enabling security features in Pulsar is crucial.

-By default, there is no encryption, authentication, or authorization configured.
-Any client can communicate to Apache Pulsar via plain text service urls.
-It is critical that access via these plain text service urls is restricted to trusted clients only.
-Network segmentation and/or authorization ACLs can be used to restrict access to trusted IPs in such cases.
-If neither is used, the cluster is wide open and can be accessed by anyone.
+By default, Pulsar configures no encryption, authentication, or authorization.
+Any client can communicate to Apache Pulsar via plain text service URLs.
+So we must ensure that Pulsar accessing via these plain text service URLs is restricted to trusted clients only.
+In such cases, you can use Network segmentation and/or authorization ACLs to restrict access to trusted IPs.
+If you use neither, the state of cluster is wide open and anyone can access the cluster.

-Pulsar supports a pluggable authentication mechanism that Pulsar clients can use to authenticate with brokers and proxies.
-Pulsar can also be configured to support multiple authentication sources.
+Pulsar supports a pluggable authentication mechanism.
+And Pulsar clients use this mechanism to authenticate with brokers and proxies.
+You can also configure Pulsar to support multiple authentication sources.

 In Pulsar, a role is a string, like

-Apache Pulsar uses a Authentication Provider to establish the identity of a client and then assign that client a role token.
+Apache Pulsar uses an Authentication Provider to establish the identity of a client and then assign a role token to that client.
 This role token is then used for Authorization and ACLs to determine what the client is authorized to do.